jaymeh/blog-site/wp-content/plugins/miniorange-2-factor-authentication/readme.txt

 * miniOrange Authenticator App.
 * Google Authenticator App.
 * Authy 2-Factor Authentication App [STANDARD / PREMIUM FEATURE]

+<h4>Useful blog posts about two factor authenticaion plugin </h4>
+* <a href="https://themeisle.com/blog/how-to-add-two-factor-authentication-to-wordpress/">Beginner’s Guide: How to Add Two-Factor Authentication to WordPress</a>
+* <a href="https://phppot.com/wordpress/how-to-add-wordpress-two-factor-authentication-2fa-using-google-authenticator-plugin/">How to Add WordPress Two-Factor Authentication (2FA)</a>

 Customized solutions and Active support is available.
 Email us at info@miniorange.com or call us at +1 9786589387.